xdwong/xdwong.github.io/_pages/Conference.md

 ### Invited seminars

+* AI in Operations Management, University of Surrey and UK Parliament, 2024
+* The Value of AI: Two Field Experiments on Medical Platform, Texas Tech, 2024
+* Reducing Patient Tardiness: From Experiment to Implementation, University of Chile, 2024
 * AI in Operations Management, University of Kent, 2024
 * AI in Operations Management, University of Liverpool, 2024
 * Physician Adoption of AI Assistant, University of Texas at Dallas, 2024